Margaret Montgomerie1

 Last Edited=1 Dec 2011

-Sir William Boothby, 8th Bt. was born on 25 March 1782.1 He was the son of Major Sir William Boothby, 7th Bt. and Rafela del Gardo.1 He married, firstly, Fanny Jenkinson, daughter of Colonel John Jenkinson and Frances Barker, on 29 January 1805.1 He married, secondly, Louisa Cranstoun Macnamara, daughter of Frederick Hayes Macnamara and unknown Williams, on 15 October 1844 at St. Mary's Church, Fulham, London, England.1 He died on 21 April 1846 at age 64 at Ashborne Hall, Ashbourne, Derbyshire, England.1 He was buried on 27 April 1840 at Ashbourne, Derbyshire, England.1 His will was probated in June 1846.1
+Sir William Boothby, 8th Bt. was born on 25 March 1782.1 He was the son of Major Sir William Boothby, 7th Bt. and Rafela del Gardo.1 He married, firstly, Fanny Jenkinson, daughter of Colonel John Jenkinson and Frances Barker, on 29 January 1805.1 He married, secondly, Louisa Cranstoun Macnamara, daughter of Frederick Hayes Macnamara and Jane Williams, on 15 October 1844 at St. Mary's Church, Fulham, London, EnglandG.1 He died on 21 April 1846 at age 64 at Ashborne Hall, Ashbourne, Derbyshire, EnglandG.1 He was buried on 27 April 1840 at Ashbourne, Derbyshire, EnglandG.1 His will was proven (by probate) in June 1846.1

-He gained the rank of Captain in the service of the 15th Light Dragoons.1 He was invested as a Companion, Order of the Bath (C.B.).2 He was Paymaster to the Corps of the Gentlemen at Arms.1 He was Aide-de-Camp to HRH Duke of Cumberland.1 He was Receiver-General of Customs at the Port of London.1 He succeeded to the title of 8th Baronet Boothby, of Broadlow Ash, co.
+He gained the rank of Captain in the 15th Light Dragoons.1 He was appointed Companion, Order of the Bath (C.B.)2 He was Paymaster to the Corps of the Gentlemen at Arms.1 He was Aide-de-Camp to HRH Duke of Cumberland.1 He was Receiver-General of Customs at the Port of London.1 He succeeded as the 8th Baronet Boothby, of Broadlow Ash, co.
 Derby [E., 1660] on 17 March 1824.1

 Children of Sir William Boothby, 8th Bt. and Fanny Jenkinson